We're happy to welcome you to the University of Waterloo community

 Your peer mentor will chat with you, and a virtual community of your peers, using Microsoft Teams.
 Teams is a tool that you can download for free as part of your Waterloo Office 365 account.
 Check your Waterloo Ready weekly to-do list for how to access your account the week of June 28.

 Current students will reach out to you

 Each week, you'll hear from current Waterloo students.
-You'll receive emails with tips and checklists.
+You'll receive emails throughout June, July and August with information about tasks to complete before September.
 You can also chat online or take part in video calls with other students.
-Follow our @UWaterlooLife social media channels for tips from upper-year students.
+Follow our @UWaterlooLife social media channels for tips from upper-year students in our Wednesday Takeovers from upper-year students.

 You can take part in weekly virtual meet-ups

-Each week, your peer mentor will host live sessions to connect on Teams.
+Each week, your peer mentor will host live virtual meet-ups to connect on Teams.
 You’ll get to chat about topics like how to get involved and University resources you should know about.
-If you can’t attend the live session, you can chat with your peer mentor online using Microsoft Teams.
+If you can’t attend the weekly meet-up, you can still chat with your peer mentor online using Microsoft Teams.

 How can I meet other first-year students?

 Join your virtual community